Fort Knokke: Clash in 1695

 Fort de la Knocque was attacked by the Grand Alliance during the Nine Years' War.
 In June 1695, the army of King William III of England was encamped at Aarsele between Tielt and Deinze.
 After detaching 11 squadrons of cavalry to join Maximilian II Emanuel, Elector of Bavaria's forces at Ninove, the army moved south on 10 June to threaten the French lines.
 French commander Marshal François de Neufville, duc de Villeroi put his defenses on alert at Veurne, Fort de la Knocque, Ypres and Menen (Menin).

 On 19 June 1695 the Duke of Württemberg with 3,000 soldiers and supporting artillery advanced on Fort de la Knocque.
 A half-league from the fort was a French outpost on the Yser held by Count de la Mothe and over 400 dragoons.
 This post was attacked and, though reinforced, it was captured after a tenacious defense.
 At their newly seized bridgehead, the Allies built a temporary fort and armed it with two cannons.
 The French constructed a nearby counter-battery and numerous casualties were inflicted on both sides.
-The Allies tried to expand their bridgehead, but were thwarted by French counter-measures and cannonfire from Fort de la Knocque.
+The Allies tried to expand their bridgehead, but were thwarted by French counter-measures and cannon fire from Fort de la Knocque.
 After several days of skirmishing, the Allies withdrew on the night of 26–27 June.

 It is assumed that the move against Fort de la Knocque was a feint attack, intended to distract the French from the Siege of Namur which followed in July.
 Even if the Allies had managed to widen their small bridgehead, they had to advance through a marsh which it would have been simple for the French to defend.
 However, the author felt that it was a serious attack and not a feint, because the British and their Dutch allies were particularly interested in seizing places along the Flanders coast.